Zeenobit/moonshine_view/README.md

 In the example above, `Creature::build` is called for both Monkies and Birds, while `Bird::build` is *also* called for Birds.

 > [!WARNING]
-> Be mindful of ordering issues when defining multiples views for the same entity kind.
+> Be mindful of ordering when defining multiples views for the same entity kind.
 The order is undefined!</br>
 > Prefer to insert components or children into views during build instead of modifying existing ones.

 ### Viewable ⇄ View